Emerald Ash Borer

 Homeowners and communities may also choose to remove ash trees and replace them with non-susceptible species to maintain the many benefits that urban trees provide.
 Removing ash trees should be done before EAB has killed the tree to avoid associated safety hazards of EAB-killed trees.

 For all Wisconsin residents

 To slow the spread of EAB into new, unaffected counties and townships, everyone in Wisconsin can follow the suggestions on this page.
-These recommendations also apply to other harmful pests and diseases, such as gypsy moth and oak wilt.
+These recommendations also apply to other harmful pests and diseases, such as spongy moth and oak wilt.

 - Although Wisconsin is now under a statewide EAB quarantine [exit DNR], we still recommend that people buy and use firewood locally.